Outcomes in Action: Daniel Owens ’23

 “My mom, Patrice Weil, served as assistant to the dean in Christ College from the time I was in fifth grade until my second year at Valpo, so I had a lot of exposure to the program growing up,” Dan says, specifically referencing symposiums on Lady Gaga and “The Lord of the Rings.”
 “When I decided on going into engineering, the idea of having a largely humanities-based curriculum that would push me in ways that weren’t STEM-related was really appealing to me.
 [It was] a kind of different academic outlet,” he shares.

 Since he enrolled in Christ College as a freshman, this historic honors college has made a lasting impact on Dan’s life: one of his favorite Valpo memories is Christ College’s traditional first-year production, a Christ College-sponsored trip that took him to Italy during his junior year, and the value placed on the arts that continues to resonate with him every day.
 “Christ College has definitely been a huge influence in my success after graduation.
-Skills, like writing, honed in those classes have demonstrably been valuable, but the professional value which personal growth and reflection fostered within the curriculum itself cannot be understated,” he shares.
+Skills, like writing, honed in those classes have demonstrably been valuable, but the professional value that personal growth and reflection fostered within the curriculum itself cannot be understated,” he shares.
 “Through these classes, I feel like I gained the tools to enter the corporate world mindfully and ethically, and have a greater understanding of my priorities and way of existing in the world,” he shares excitedly.

 With a year of full-time work under his belt, Dan looks back at these four years with some words of advice.
 (And trust us, Beacons and alumni alike will want to listen up!)
-“First, worry about learning, not the grades… Take hard classes when you can so you can learn how to learn, ask questions frequently, and figure out how to handle deadlines and expectations,” he says.
-“Second, even with [4.0 GPA] and extracurricular involvement, connections by far played the most important role in securing my internships and my job now… Focus your job search on people in the field in addition to whatever postings come up online, and then just follow that lead.
+“First, worry about learning, not the grades … Take hard classes when you can so you can learn how to learn, ask questions frequently, and figure out how to handle deadlines and expectations,” he says.
+“Second, even with [4.0 GPA] and extracurricular involvement, connections by far played the most important role in securing my internships and my job now … Focus your job search on people in the field in addition to whatever postings come up online, and then just follow that lead.
 You can even just search for people in the profession on LinkedIn and send a message their way; one, if not many, are almost guaranteed to reply,” he shares.
 Just take it from the professional himself!

 We’re proud to have played a role in the good that Dan is doing in the world, as well as to have supported his life-changing step toward the beginning of a successful career.
 We know that no matter where Dan turns next, whether that be graduate school or even another state, he will only continue to thrive and radiate joy in the lives of all those whom his light touches.